link1905/system-design-101/content/practices/booking-system/_index.md

 To provide a rich user experience with features like autocompletion and spell correction, we can employ a [Search Engine]({{< ref "nosql-database#search-engine" >}}).
-While powerful, search engines are complex and can be costly to manage.

-A significant challenge with search engines is data sharding.
-There is no simple criterion to distribute full-text terms efficiently.
-This means a single search query often needs to be broadcast to **multiple nodes**, and the results must be aggregated.
-This **scatter-gather** pattern can be problematic, especially for pagination.

-For example, to fetch a page of `30 results` from `5 partitioned servers`, each server might need to return its top `30 results`.
-The application then has to sort through 150 records to produce the final page.

 For this project, we will use a **Search Engine** store to provide a rich experience.
 To keep the search index synchronized with the primary database,